listenToRipley/ReactNative/Notes/Styling.md

 Button does not support styling.

+To apply something to all content, then it should be applied at the either the `app.json` level or `App.js` file under it's own styles.

 ## System Specific

 Most styling elements can be translated across different systems, but there are some that will be system specific, so you will need to use multiple properties to get the same effect across different system.
 If any of the sections a subsection for a specified system, then pay close attention to those requirements when crafting your styling.